Vyral/mark-feder/_posts/2019-09-20-calculating-your-net-operating-income.md

 {% include youtube.html %}

-Net operating income (NOI) is a term you’ll come across rather often when you purchase investment property.
+Net operating income (NOI) is a term you’ll come across rather often when you purchase an investment property.
 But **what is net operating income and how is it calculated?&nbsp;**

 Allow me to explain using an example.
 Let’s say the gross rent on a building amounts to $100,000 per year and your annual expenses before the mortgage payment are $40,000.
 In this case, your NOI is the difference: $60,000.&nbsp;